joeiddon/zengine/README.md

 #### A JavaScript 3D Rendering Engine

-There are many JavaScript 3D libraries out there, such as [three.js](https://threejs.org/), but I wanted to challenge myself to write the neatest, most simple code that accomplishes a similar result.
-Ignoring comments, all the code that was necessary to create this to it's current level is under 100 lines!
+There are many JavaScript 3D libraries out there, such as [three.js](https://threejs.org/), but I wanted to challenge myself to write the neatest, most simple code that accomplishes rendering objects in 3D to a 2D screen.
+Ignoring comments, all the code that was necessary to build this to its current funcitonality is under 100 lines!

 ---